Title: Musicologist (Retired), Emeritus Professor

 Location: Oswego, New York, United States

-Marilynn J. Smiley, PhD, Emeritus Professor of the State University of New York at Oswego, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Musicology.
+Marilynn J. Smiley, PhD, Distinctive Teaching Professor Emerita of the State University of New York at Oswego, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Musicology.

 Dr. Smiley retired in 2014 after 40 years with the title of distinguished teaching professor at SUNY Oswego, the culmination of 60 years of musical education.
 She continues to be a part of the Oswego musical community as president of the board of directors of the Oswego Opera Theater.
 Dr. Smiley has been a prolific educator and civic contributor, notably assuming many positions in the American Association of University Women at both the state and local levels, and is currently serving as co-president of the Oswego Branch since 2007.